KungFuFurby/BRRtools/README.md

 # BRRtools

 by Bregalad.
 Special thanks to Kode54.
-Bug fixes and improvements by nyanpasu64 and Optiroc.
+Bug fixes and improvements by KevinM, nyanpasu64 and Optiroc.

 BRRtools are currently the most evolved tools to convert between standard RIFF .wav format and SNES's built-in BRR sound format.
 They have many features never seen before in any other converter, and are open source.